awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 **Note**
 This applies only to Amazon S3 bucket origins \(those that are *not* using the S3 static website endpoint\)\.

 If you chose **Yes** for **Restrict Bucket Access**, choose whether to create a new origin access identity or use an existing one that is associated with your AWS account\.
 If you already have an origin access identity, we recommend that you reuse it to simplify maintenance\.
-For more information about origin access identities, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.
+For more information about origin access identities, see [Restricting access to Amazon S3 content by using an origin access identity \(OAI\)](private-content-restricting-access-to-s3.md)\.

 ### Comment<a name="DownloadDistValuesOAIComment"></a>